tsuru-/tsuru-.github.io/_posts/portfolio/2019-02-01-ethereumdatachannel.md

 Study and development of a scaling solution for dApps based on Ethereum blockchain.

-This project uses Metamask integration for authenticate two users that want to interact between each other in a safe way.
+This project uses Metamask to authenticate two users that want to interact between each other in a safe way.

 A proof of concept has been tested and consist on a chat and a simple battleship game.

 The project is being developed to become a full state channel solution based on WebRTC p2p communication for developing decentralized applications.